tars/tars/README.md

 `gulp re-init` — reinitialize the project with specified settings in the tars-config.
 It is proposed to use this command if you initialize the project with incorrect options.

-`gulp` или `gulp build` — make project assembly.
+`gulp` or `gulp build` — make project assembly.
 There not minimized files are connected.
 Type of assembly depends on the transmitted keys with this command.
 Available keys:

 * `--min` – minimized files connected to html.
 * `--release` – minimized  files connected to html whose names have hash.
 This mode is useful if you are directly trying to deploy ready markup to the server.